Function-Level Cycles

 |---|---|---|

-| Module | Import cycles (A imports B, B imports A) | You want to fix dependency structure, tree-shaking, builds |
+| Module | Import cycles (A imports B, B imports A) | You want to fix dependency structure, tree-shaking, and build boundaries |

-| Function | Call cycles (f1 calls f2, f2 calls f1) | You want to find circular call chains, refactor within a module |
+| Function | Call cycles (f1 calls f2, f2 calls f1) | You want to find circular call chains and runtime coupling |

 What It Measures